sosergio/angular-eat/README.md

 ## Features ##

 * Validation with ng-messages
 * Groups of inputs are easy to write in a single tag
+* Comes with a variety of inputs recipes, called "buffets"
 * Tested on Chrome

 ## Usage ##